GliderKrisomallos/TheVortex-Support/README.md

 We use local storage on your device (e.g., Shared Preferences) to save your:

 * App settings (e.g., sound preferences, theme)
-* Game progress (e.g., token balance) This data is stored only on your device and is not synced to our servers.
+* Game progress (e.g., token balance)

+This data is stored only on your device and is not synced to a server.

 ## 2. Sharing of Your Information